 Our mission is for the awards to be recognised and valued by archaeologists, those they work with and the wider public to facilitate and celebrate good practice in archaeology, raise the profile of the discipline and contribute to a greater recognition of the academic, social, environmental and public relations value of archaeology.

 Please read our Guidance Document before completing your nomination.

 Each award has a set of criteria that the judges assess nominations against.
 Shortlisting is also based on the quality of the application as submitted to the Archaeological Achievements Awards panel.

-AAA trustees also have the option of awarding a discretionary Award for Best Discovery and an Outstanding Achievement Award to an individual who over their working life has made a valued contribution to one or more of the following:
+AA trustees also have the option of awarding an Outstanding Achievement Award to an individual who over their working life has made a valued contribution to one or more of the following:

 - Made a substantial addition to our knowledge of the past in the UK and the Republic of Ireland by archaeological means

 - Demonstrated originality of approach, methodology or presentation